 - The lending library determines whether or not renewals are allowed, and no renewals can be made unless the library has been given proper notice and approved the renewal.

 - In certain cases, lending libraries will not allow renewals.

 There will be a $5.00 charge for items requested but not picked up 1 week after notification that the item is available.
 The item will be returned to the lending library.

-We will be closed if the school district (Oswayo Valley School District) we serve has closed due to unsafe weather conditions.
+We will be closed if the school district (Oswayo Valley School District) we serve has closed and/or has a virtual learning day due to unsafe weather conditions.
 Any change in opening or closing will be posted on our website, Facebook page, WGRZ, WKBW, WIVB, and Solomon’s Word Blog.
 When school is not in session the board members along, with the staff, will consider all factors to see if the library should close.
 Some instances may be impending storms, tornado warnings, fires, travel advisories, flooding, and any natural disaster in the area.